egorsemeniak/LHC_DC32_TypingChallenge/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+Please fork the repository and create a pull request with your changes.{FLAG-0c00l}